Khaissira/alien-vs-zombie/PART2.md

 List all the features completed.

-1. Cool Feature #1
-2. Cool Feature #2
-3. *add more*
+1. Game board
+2. Game characters and object
+3. Alien and Zombie movement and behaviour

 ### To Do

 List all the features not yet done.
 Remove this section if there is no incomplete requirements.

-1. Cool Feature #1
-2. *add more*
+1. make the game to interact, as such to run the game.

 ## Additional Features

-Describe the additional features that has been implemented.

 ## Contributions

-List down the contribution of each group members.

-For example:

-### Tony Stark
+### NOR KHAISSIRA BINTI KHAIRUDDIN

-1. Randomly generate game board.
+1. Randomly generate game board
-2. *add more*

-### Steve Rogers
+2. Implemented the game objects

+### DIVYASHREE A/P SELVANYGAM

-1. Zombie movement and attack behaviour.
+1. Alien and Zombie movement and attack behaviour
-2. *add more*
+2. User manual

-### Dr. Strange
+### NABILA NADIA BINTI MD ZAID

+1. Game control
-1. Implement all game objects.
+2. Random generation of all game chars attributes
-2. *add more*

 ## Problems Encountered & Solutions

-Describe the problems encountered and provide the solutions / plan for the solutions.
+Unable to make the code interact properly to make the game function.
+Editings should be done to the code for the game to run.